greg-raven/Uncommon-Sense/_posts/2020-12-08-check-your-assumptions.md

 tag: 'Bertrand Russell'
 ---

-In all affairs it’s a healthy thing now and then to hang a question mark on the things you have long taken for granted.
+In all affairs it's a healthy thing now and then to hang a question mark on the things you have long taken for granted.